BioinfoHKUSurgery/Bioinfo-Workshop-2024/3-singleCell-RNAseq-Seurat.md

 - Create a folder named `scRNAseq_test` in your preferred directory
 - Create a `Data` folder under `scRNAseq_test`

-From RStudio, we can then set the working directory via `Session > Set Working Directory > Choose Directory`.
+From RStudio, we can then set the working directory as `scRNAseq_test` via `Session > Set Working Directory > Choose Directory`.

 ## Installation
 ### [Seurat v5](https://satijalab.org/seurat/)